hereshecodes/attachment_workbook.io/README.md

 ---

 ## 🔄 Recent Updates

+### Version 2.1
+- 🔕 **Zero-Notification Architecture**: Added prominent messaging that reassures partners there are no notifications, alerts, or pressure for immediate responses—designed to support autonomy and async processing
+- 🎨 **Bold Color Redesign**: Transformed to dark theme with vibrant electric blue (Node A) and purple (Node B) colors for high contrast and modern aesthetic

 ### Version 2.0
 - ✨ **AI Integration**: Added Claude-powered message rephrasing, pattern insights, and weekly reflections